 Once the data migration is completed, you will receive a success message.

-Once all migration processes are successfully over, do not forget to test the Magento 2 store completely to ensure that everything functions properly.
+Once all Magento migration processes are successfully over, do not forget to test the Magento 2 store completely to ensure that everything functions properly.
 Although I have outlined the entire migration process, it is not an easy task since it is not fully automated yet.
-You will have to do plenty of manual work to answer the question : how to migrate from Magento 1 to Magento 2.
+You will have to do plenty of manual work to answer the question: how to do Magento 1 to Magento 2 migration.

 Start Creating Web Apps on Managed Cloud Servers Now!